Cosmology with voids from the Nancy Grace Roman Space Telescope: The void size function

 For each cosmological model, we perform two analyses, an optimistic one, in which the moving barrier parameters of Section~\ref{subsec:vsf_methodology} are considered fixed to the best fit value, and a pessimistic one, in which the effective barrier parameters are considered as nuisance parameters, using as prior for $\alpha$, $\beta$, and $\gamma$ of Eq.~\eqref{eq:moving_b} of each redshift bin the posterior of the calibration described in Section~\ref{subsec:vsf_methodology}, resulting in a total of 9 nuisance parameters.
 This choice is due to the fact that we want to explore the constraining power coming from a VSF analysis performed on Roman-like data.
 The optimistic scenario represents the case in which the theoretical model is fully understood and is able to provide a robust prediction; while the pessimistic case corresponds to the case in which the dependence of the moving barrier on the tracer distribution is unknown.
 An intermediate step among these two cases would consist of modeling the redshift dependence of the effective barrier parameters.
 This would considerably decrease the number of nuisance parameters; its implementation is however beyond the scope of this work.
 The MCMC analyses are performed using the {\tt emcee}\footnote{\url{https://github.com/dfm/emcee}}~\citep{emcee} Python package, considering 48 walkers.
 Each chain is post-processed by removing the first 2000 steps.
 Moreover, to ensure that the different steps are not correlated, we consider 1 chain step every 15 computed, resulting in a final chain length of around $2 \times 10^7$, for each of the models considered.

-Figures~\ref{fig:results_vsf_optimistic} and~\ref{fig:results_vsf_pessimistic} show the 2D projected posterior distributions of the explored cosmological models, $\Lambda$CDM (blue), $w$CDM (orange), and $w_0 w_{\rm a}$CDM (green).
+Figures~\ref{fig:results_vsf_optimistic} and~\ref{fig:results_vsf_pessimistic} show the 2D marginalized posterior distributions of the explored cosmological models, $\Lambda$CDM (blue), $w$CDM (orange), and $w_0 w_{\rm a}$CDM (green).
 Shaded areas show the 68\% CL, the outer lines show the 95\% CL, crosses correspond to the maximum of the posterior distribution, and dashed gray lines to the true values of the parameters.
 Table~\ref{tab:vsf_constraints} lists the best-fit values and 1D 68\% CL of each cosmological parameter in both the optimistic and pessimistic cases for each cosmological model considered.
-It can be noted that in the pessimistic case the 68\% CL of each cosmological parameter results slightly enlarged due to the number of nuisance parameters.
+It can be noted that in the pessimistic case the 68\% CL of each cosmological parameter is slightly enlarged.
+This is due to the nuisance parameters that increase the dimensionality of the posterior.
 It is important to recall that in a more realistic case, when the effective barrier parameters will be modeled as a function of redshift, the number of nuisance parameters will decrease with respect to the one explored here.